 Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage) and children as described in the chart below.
-A Self Plus One enrollment covers you and one eligible family member as described in the chart below.
+A Self Plus One enrollment covers you and your spouse, or one eligible family member as described in the chart below.